openaps/docs/docs/docs/walkthrough/phase-4/oref1-features.md

 NOTE OF CAUTION:
 * oref1 is different than oref0, the baseline "traditional" OpenAPS implementation that only uses temporary basal rates.
 * As of July 1, oref1-related features are still being tested in the "dev" branch.
 In order to enable SMB, you'll need to read the docs carefully for information required in the setup script to enable oref1-related features.
+After you run oref0-setup.sh and enable oref1, you will also need to go to preferences.json and choose specific SMB and/or UAM settings.

 ## Only run oref1 with the following caveats in mind: